What does the Aero Club of South Africa mean to you?

 Yes, we have many sections with volunteers that give selflessly to look after their sport, but these committees and associations meet all too infrequently and change so often that it is difficult to maintain impetus to complete projects and to pay attention to every challenge which arises that may threaten recreational and sport aviation.
 On the whole there is an amazing amount of apathy and the feeling that somebody will do it.
 When it does not happen there is much complaining.

 To this end, as the minutes capture back on 6 April 1920 a group of passionate aviators, mostly from serving forces, founded the Aero Club of South Africa.
 The very things that were true back then are still relevant today.
 The Aero Club has become the most important organisation to protect the rights of freedom of flight.
-The Aero Club of South Africa is a distinguished organisation that has grown and in 2020 will celebrate its centenary.
+The Aero Club of South Africa is a distinguished organisation that has grown and in 2020 celebrated its centenary.

 - Industry Liaison Forum ( ILF)